DataDog/hiring-engineers/answer.md

 ![](images/14.png)

-**Note:** Changed to the collection interval can be changed here so there is no need to keep changing the module code.
+**Note: Changed to the collection interval can be changed here so there is no need to keep changing the module code.

 <br>

-**Create a new python file in a text editor named my_metric.py add a metric that submits a random value between 1 and 1000.**
+**Create a new python file in a text editor named my_metric.py add a metric that submits a random value between 1 and 1000.

 <br>

 ![](images/15.png)

-**Note**: I have added to import the random library so I can use the random int feature in Python.
+**Note: I have added to import the random library so I can use the random int feature in Python.

 <br>